jmersonuo/jmersonuo.github.io/Activities/LayoutAndFonts-01.md

 For this first exercise, we will be adding GeoJSON format points to a map using mapbox GLJS.
-You will then add the map the versitile layout template.
+You will then add the map the versatile layout template.

   Here are some additional resources you can explore: